ESTABLISH ORDER

 Once the NAA response timeframes have expired, the Presiding Officer (PO) will consult with the AG handling the case to determine whether to proceed with an administrative order at that time or to wait for the pending judicial action to result in a support order.

 If an administrative order is established and a judicial order is established changing the monthly child support provision, the judicial order will supersede the administrative order child support provision from the date the judicial order is effective forward.
-If paternity was established in the administrative order, the judicial order does not disestablish or void the paternity unless specifically stated.
+If parentage was established in the administrative order, the judicial order does not disestablish or void the parentage unless specifically stated.

-7. Prepare the referral packet.
-The referral packet should include the following documents either as a paper or an imaged form:
+8. Prepare the referral packet.
+Ensure all documents needed for the referral have been imaged and added to the agent’s appropriate folder.
+The referral packet should include the following documents as an imaged form:

 c.
 A copy of the juvenile court order.